threatstack/threatstack-chef/README.md

 [travis]: https://travis-ci.org/threatstack/threatstack-chef
 [cookbook]: https://supermarket.chef.io/cookbooks/threatstack

-** NOTE **: As of 2.x of this cookbook we only explicitly support chef 12.15 or greater.
+** NOTE **: As of 3.x of this cookbook we only explicitly support version 2.x of the threatstack agent and greater.

 Chef recipes to deploy the Threat Stack server agent